 The lack of instructional materials is a little unnerving, but it is fairly easy to set up this fridge.
 The faux front drawers/handles are deceiving, but the rest of the refrigerator is attractive and fits in with a garage environment.

 Damage can occur through possible poor packaging and mishaps in shipping and handling, so it is important to report problems and keep the warranty handy for replacement purposes.

-All of the refrigerators reviewed here are easily adaptable to garage placement.
-Their exterior and interior sizing and their energy saving and cooling factors also make them flexible in a garage environment where temperatures can wildly fluctuate.
+First, all of the refrigerators we review here are easily adaptable to garage placement.
+Their exterior and interior sizing and their energy saving performance and cooling factors also make them flexible in a garage environment where temperatures can wildly fluctuate.

 They all can be utilized in and out of a garage and can handle different capacities and item numbers.

-It doesn't take much to find the best refrigerator for your garage.
-All it takes is a little time, effort and research and you are on your way to a cooler food and drink future.
+It doesn’t take much to find the best garage refrigerators.
+All it takes is a little time, effort and online research and you are on your way to a cooler food and drink future.

 A huge source of parts for garage fridges (and all appliances really) is Sears PartsDirect.
 They have tons of parts for all major brands, even if the appliance wasn’t originally sold by Sears.
 Here is the direct page for their refrigerator section.